jonasberge/connectfour-datapack/README.md

 I have used visible armor stands, so it is easy to delete the board, in case that is necessary at some point.
 Check the reference below to find out what each entity is used for.
+**A sign**.
+The sign in front of the armor stands is important!
+It will store the names of player 1 and player 2 which can be used to check if a player with the tag `connectfour_player1` or `connectfour_player2` is actually the player of the nearest game.
+This can be useful for making sure only the actual players are in the arena and pressing buttons.
+Use the function `connectfour:check_is_player` explained below for this.
 **Command blocks**.
 Some command blocks have been placed with pre-made commands that explain how to interact with the game